August Festivities of San Salvador: A Week of Faith, Fun, Culture, Parades, Family Traditions

 SEE ALSO: Exploring El Salvador Culture: Embracing Vibrant Customs and Traditions with Warm-hearted People

-The August Festivities main events.
+The August Festivities Main Events

+A wonderful aspect of the San Salvador August festivities is that they offer something for everyone.
 Some of the principal activities are the Correo and commerce parade and the day of the descent, to name a few.

 It includes bands, colorfully decorated floats, traditional Salvadoran characters, marching bands, school cheerleaders, and candidates for city queens from the different city districts.